davidje13/collection-storage/README.md

 ## Development

-To run the test suite, you will need to have a local installation of MongoDB, Redis and PostgreSQL.
-By default, the tests will connect to `mongodb://localhost:27017/collection-storage-tests`, `redis://localhost:6379/15`, and `postgresql://localhost:5432/collection-storage-tests`.
-You can change this if required by setting the `MONGO_URL`, `REDIS_URL`, and `PSQL_URL` environment variables.
+To run the test suite, you will need to have a local installation of MongoDB, Redis, PostgreSQL and DynamoDB Local.
+By default, the tests will connect to `mongodb://localhost:27017/collection-storage-tests`, `redis://localhost:6379/15`, `postgresql://localhost:5432/collection-storage-tests`, and `dynamodb://key:secret@localhost:8000/collection-storage-tests-?tls=false`.
+You can change this if required by setting the `MONGO_URL`, `REDIS_URL`, `PSQL_URL`, and `DDB_URL` environment variables.

 **warning**: By default, this will flush any Redis database at index 15.
 If you have used database 15 for your own data, you should set `REDIS_URL` to